kloimhardt/LisRoot/README.md

   Draw)
 ```

-## YAMLScript
+### YAMLScript
-I think the translation from Lisp syntax to YAMLScript looks pretty neat:
+I think the translation from Lisp syntax to YAMLScript looks pretty neat.
+Notice that `ROO/T` is a Lisp-Macro and therefore left as an S-Expression. `Linear` is a higher order function and coded as Yes-Expression.

 ```
 defn Linear():